raulcorreia7/raulcorreia7.github.io/ubuntu-2010-docker/index.md

 ## Ubuntu ❤️ Docker
 Hello everyone,

-Recently I installed the latest non LTS version of [Ubuntu 20.10 Groovy Gorilla](https://releases.ubuntu.com/20.10/), and found it a bit of a hassle to install Docker with [this](https://docs.docker.com/engine/install/ubuntu/), following the repository tutorial step.
+Recently I installed the latest non LTS version of [Ubuntu 20.10 Groovy Gorilla](https://releases.ubuntu.com/20.10/), and found it a bit of a hassle to install Docker with [this](https://docs.docker.com/engine/install/ubuntu/) tutorial, through the repository step.

 <!--more-->